Among the many pandemic-driven culinary trends over the past two years is a reminder that rotisserie chicken remains a popular comfort food.

 As the chickens roast, fat and juices continuously drip into a collection pan at the bottom of the oven.
 A personal rotisserie oven that cooks up to two chickens can create a half cup of greasy drippings.
 A small commercial oven holding anywhere from six to 15 or more birds can produce three to seven cups of oily liquid.

 Grease management isn’t a problem at these levels.
 Kitchen workers simply empty out the drip pan when it fills up.

-In these cases, the drip pan system is simply not feasible.
-Instead, a water bath system removes renderings from the collection pan as the meat cooks.
+Challenges can come from high-capacity rotisserie ovens, which roast 70 or more chickens at a time.
+These ovens can discharge up to 70 pounds of grease daily, which is why they are designed with a water bath system to remove renderings from the collection pan as the meat cooks.
 The ovens are plumbed to a supplemental water line, and water flows into the shallow “bath” at the bottom of the oven.

 Rotisserie ovens produce more grease at higher temperatures when they are roasting chickens.
 After the roasting period, ovens lower to “holding” or “warming” mode.
-Operators can use this information to help predict which times of day will result in higher grease volume.
+Operators can track and use this information to help predict which times of day will result in higher grease volume.

 If a grease interceptor doesn’t have the capacity to handle surges in rotisserie oven use, fats, oil, and grease will overwhelm it and pass into the wastewater system.
 Once that happens, you’re likely looking at clog repairs and non-compliance fines.
 Accurately calculating the amount of grease your commercial rotisserie oven produces throughout the year is key to avoiding all that.

 One way to prevent grease buildup in point-source grease traps is to install once with a digital control unit.
 Digital systems automatically skim grease from the surface of captured water and direct it to a separate container, which can be easily emptied by staff whenever it gets full.